 NOAA Sea Grant: Ocean and Coastal Technology Funding 2026

-The NOAA Sea Grant College Program, established in 1966, operates a network of 34 programs in US coastal states and territories.
+The NOAA Sea Grant College Program, established by the National Sea Grant College Program Act of 1966 (Public Law 89-688), operates a network of 34 university-based programs across US coastal and Great Lakes states, Puerto Rico, and Guam.
 Sea Grant funds research, education, and extension projects addressing ocean and coastal challenges through competitive grant programs managed by state/regional offices.

 FY 2026 Funding

-Base Funding: $80 million for Sea Grant Core programs (maintains FY 2025 level)
+Base Funding: $80 million for Sea Grant Core programs (maintains prior year level, per FY 2026 appropriations)

 Status: Full-year appropriations passed, supporting ocean and coastal management programs nationwide.